matrix-org/matrix-spec-proposals/proposals/4080-cryptographic-identities.md

 In this model the client would be responsible for creating a full event (including `prev_events` and `auth_events`) by tracking and resolving the room’s state.

-This has the advantage of events being fully signed by the pseudoID and avoiding a second round trip.
+This has the advantage of events being fully signed by the cryptoID and avoiding a second round trip.

 This has the disadvantage of requiring clients to do state resolution.